Fallout 76 tips and tricks: how to get the most out of the Fallout 76 beta

 Fallout 76’s public beta (or “Break-it Early Test Application”) will begin late on Tuesday 30th October for PC and is guaranteed for those who have pre-ordered the game at participating retailers.
 Those wandering into the world for the first time since the Atom Bombs dropped, you may be wondering just how to survive in this hostile wasteland.
 You can check out some of our other guides for more specific information about the game’s more complex concepts:

-- Fallout 76 round-up – For all the updates regarding the Fallout 76 beta and release date, go here.
+- Fallout 76 beta dates – For all the updates regarding the Fallout 76 beta and release date, go here.

 - Fallout 76 bobblehead & magazines – They’re no longer permanent.
 Find out more about them here.